cbor-wg/cddl-more-control/draft-ietf-cbor-cddl-more-control.md

 | `.printf` | Printf-formatting of data item(s) | ---       |
 {: title="Control Operator for Printf-formatting of data item(s)"}

-This allows the modeling of text strings that carry various formatted information, as long as the format can be represented in Printf-style formatting strings as they are used in the C language (see Section 7.21.6.1 of [C]).
+The control operator `.printf` allows the modeling of text strings that carry various formatted information, as long as the format can be represented in Printf-style formatting strings as they are used in the C language (see Section 7.21.6.1 of [C]).